Prajaktap60/newforb/README.md

 • Line chart showing year-wise sales quantity
 • Helps identify growth and decline patterns

-8. Implementation (Power BI Dashboard-2)
-1. Collected and cleaned car sales data (model, make, year, quantity, price).
-2. Built the dashboard using Power BI.
-3. Created KPIs using measures for max, min, average, and totals.
-4. Used visuals such as:
-5. Cards for key metrics
-6. Donut chart for quantity by make
-7. Line chart for yearly trends
-8. Bar chart for maximum price comparison
-9. Added slicers and brand logos for interactive filtering.
-10.Designed a clean layout for easy understanding and quick insights.

 9. Tools & Technologies Used
 • Power BI Desktop